 The Difficulty Level of CA vs CFA

-Most finance and accounting students often wonder ‘which course is more difficult to pursue, CA or CFA?’
-Well, the answer to this question is – both.
-The Chartered Accountancy course as well as the Chartered Financial Analyst course, both of them are tough to crack.
+Most finance and accounting students often wonder, ‘which course is more difficult to pursue, CA or CFA?’
+Well, the answer to this question is ‘both‘.
+The Chartered Accountancy course, as well as the Chartered Financial Analyst course, are both tough to crack.
 However, if you’ve already managed to clear the first level of any one of these competitive exams, chances are, you can ace both these courses and gain a dual certification.
 All you’re going to need is patience, hard work, practice and consistency.

-CFA has a total of three levels and takes about two to three years to complete.
-The CA course on the other hand comes with CPT, IPC and Finals with mandatory articleship training.
-Clearing these levels along with articleship training takes about 5 years.
-If you happen to pursue other accounting courses like M.Com, BBA or CFA during this time period, you’ll be strengthening your knowledge base drastically and making the most of your learning duration.
+Completing CFA involves a total of three levels, which takes about two to three years.
+The CA course involves CPT, IPC and Finals with articleship training.
+Completing the levels and completing the articleship engagement requires about 5 years.
+If you also pursue other accounting-type courses such as M.Com, BBA or CFA, you’ll be solidifying your base knowledge and maximising your time to learn.

 The Chartered Financial Analyst is a globally recognised qualification in the field of finance and investment.
 If you have recently completed your graduation or are appearing for your final semester, you may be eligible to become a CFA.
 Interested?
 We highly recommend checking out our Chartered Financial Analyst (CFA) course.